SV Noorderlicht

 Review of SV Noorderlicht

-The 1991-built SV Noorderlicht cruise ship is a 2-masted schooner (tall-sailing ship) part of Oceanwide Expeditions fleet - together with Janssonius (2022), Hondius (2019), Ortelius (1989), Plancius (1976) and the polar sailship Rembrandt van Rijn (1994).
-"Noorderlicht" in Norwegian means "Northern Light".
+The 1991-built SV Noorderlicht cruise ship is a two-masted schooner (tall sailing ship) and part of the Oceanwide Expeditions fleet, together with Janssonius (2022), Hondius (2019), Ortelius (1989), Plancius (1976), and the polar sailing ship Rembrandt van Rijn (1994).
+"Noorderlicht" in Norwegian means "Northern Light."

-The vessel (IMO number 8650813) is currently Holland-flagged (MMSI 244091000) and registered in Rotterdam.
+The vessel (IMO number 8650813) is currently Netherlands-flagged (MMSI 244091000) and registered in Rotterdam.

 Noorderlicht cruise ship